ubirch/ubirch-protocol-python/examples/EXAMPLES.md

   --input INPUT, -i INPUT
                         UPP input file path; e.g. upp.bin or /dev/stdin (default: upp.bin)

-Note that, when trying to verify a UPP, sent by the uBirch backend (Niomon), a verifying key doesn't have to be provided via the -k option.
+Note that, when trying to verify an UPP, sent by the uBirch backend (Niomon), a verifying key doesn't have to be provided via the -k option.
 Instead, this script will try to pick the correct stage key based on the UUID which is contained in the UPP, identifying the creator.
 If the UUID doesn't match any Niomon stage and no key was specified using -k, an error message will be printed.
 ```
-- `--verifying-key/-k` If not trying to verify a UPP coming from uBirch Niomon but from another source, the verifying key for that source needs to be provided.
+- `--verifying-key/-k` If not trying to verify an UPP coming from uBirch Niomon but from another source, the verifying key for that source needs to be provided.
 This parameter expects the key as a hex-string like `b12a906051f102881bbb487ee8264aa05d8d0fcc51218f2a47f562ceb9b0d068`.
 - `--verifying-key-uuid/-u` The UUID for the verifying key from `--verifying-key`.
 This parameter will be ignored when `--verifying-key` is not set.
 Not setting this parameter when `--verifying-key` is set will cause an error.
 - `--input/-i` The file path to read the UPP from.